HOW TO CALCULATE CONSTRUCTION OVERHEAD RATE, STEP BY STEP.

 The construction overhead rate is total annual fixed costs divided by projected annual revenue.
-The fixed costs that go in the numerator are every cost that exists regardless of which projects are active: rent, vehicles, office staff, insurance, software, owner compensation at market rate.
-The most common error is using last year’s rate, missing owner compensation, or not including all vehicle costs.
-Here is the step-by-step calculation.
+The fixed costs in the numerator are every cost that exists regardless of which projects are active: rent, vehicles, office staff, insurance, software, and owner compensation at market rate.
+The most common error is using last year's rate, missing owner compensation, or not including all vehicle costs.

 SPM calculates the real overhead rate at every engagement start.
-Most clients find their real rate is 3–8 points above the rate they have been using in bids.
+Most clients find their real rate is 3 to 8 points above the rate they've been using in bids, which means every job has been priced against a number that was already wrong.

 The exact spreadsheet SPM uses to calculate the real overhead rate at engagement start.
 Seven cost categories, weekly and monthly input columns, and formulas that auto-calculate your overhead percentage against both your target and actual annual revenue.
 Works in Excel and Google Sheets.